delta-io/delta-rs/docs/integrations/delta-lake-dagster.md

 ```

 ## Using Delta Lake and Dagster with Polars
-To read and write data to Delta Lake using pandas, use the `DeltaLakePolarsIOManager()`.
+To read and write data to Delta Lake using polars, use the `DeltaLakePolarsIOManager()`.

 You will need to install it using: